Zelensky asks South Korea for military equipment

-SEOUL - Ukrainian President Volodymyr Zelensky has urged South Korea to provide military equipment to help his country fight against Russia's invasion.
+Ukrainian President Volodymyr Zelensky yesterday urged South Korea to provide military equipment to help his country fight against Russia's invasion.

-In a virtual address to South Korea's National Assembly on Monday (April 11), he thanked the country for its support so far but emphasised that Ukraine needs more military hardware and technology, including planes and tanks, to win the war.
+In a virtual address to South Korea's National Assembly, he thanked the country for its support so far but emphasised that Ukraine needs more military hardware and technology, including planes and tanks, to win the war.

-"South Korea has various military equipment that can stop Russia's vessels and missiles," said Mr Zelensky.

 South Korea's Ministry of National Defence, however, had already turned down a request for lethal weapons in ministerial talks last Friday.

-Defence Minister Suh Wook's spokesman reiterated this stance on Monday, saying that Mr Suh had already explained to his Ukrainian counterpart Oleksii Reznikov that there are limits in South Korea on providing lethal weapons to Ukraine, "given our security situation and its potential impact on our military's readiness posture".
+Defence Minister Suh Wook's spokesman reiterated this stance yesterday, saying Mr Suh had already explained to his Ukrainian counterpart Oleksii Reznikov that there are limits in South Korea on providing lethal weapons to Ukraine, "given our security situation and its potential impact on our military's readiness posture".

 Kyiv sent out a formal appeal for military and humanitarian aid to the international community early last month.
 The list of items needed included weapons such as rifles and anti-tank missiles.